Schools for Aspiring Polysomnographic Technologists and Technicians

 Certificate in Polysomnographic Technology

 Certificate programs for aspiring polysomnographic technologists and technicians are available for students with no prior health care experience.
-Coursework may include pharmacology, cardiology, respiratory care and sleep disorder study as well as general patient care procedures.
 Clinical experiences are typically mandatory.
 Programs can usually be completed within a year.
+Coursework may include:

 Certificate in Polysomnographic Technology for Health Care Professionals

 Those who already work in other health care fields can pursue polysomnography certificate programs designed for credentialed professionals.
-Such programs include courses on neurophysiology, sleep disorders and polysomnographic techniques, but do not cover basic medical terminology and patient care techniques.
+Such programs do not cover basic medical terminology and patient care techniques, but include clinical training and courses in:

 Associate of Science in Polysomnographic Technology

-Associate degree programs for aspiring polysomnographic technologists and technicians are 2-year programs including general education requirements and clinical experiences.
-Curriculum may include more specialization in certain areas than certificate programs, such as respiratory care or experience with infant or pediatric polysomnography.
-Coursework can include medical terminology, neuroanatomy, sleep disorders, anatomy and physiology.
+Associate degree programs for aspiring polysomnographic technologists and technicians are 2-year programs that include general education requirements and clinical experiences.
+The curriculum may include more specialization in certain areas than certificate programs do, such as respiratory care or infant or pediatric polysomnography.
+Coursework can include:

 Related to Schools for Aspiring Polysomnographic Technologists and Technicians